Similar Cases Recommendation using Legal Knowledge Graphs: Case Graph

-In order to correlate the underlying judicial contents of the cases, we leveraged SystemT\cite{chiticariu2010systemt} to annotate IPR relevant legislations and terms as lawpoints.
-These lawpoints, comprising of domain-specific keywords and phrases, were given a label from a selected number of broader and prominent IPR concepts based on their semantic similarities.
-For instance, 'Universal Copyright Convention' is extracted and labelled as 'Copyright' while lawpoints such as 'Patent Cooperation Treaty' and 'Ghost Mark' are labelled as 'Patent' and 'Trademark' respectively.
+Finally, each of the domain-specific keywords and phrases were given a label from a selected number of broader and prominent IPR concepts based on their semantic similarities.
+These concepts were identified by legal experts in the domain.
+For instance, \textit{universal copyright convention} is extracted and labelled as textit{copyright} while law points such as \textit{patent cooperation treaty} and \textit{ghost mark} are labelled as \textit{patent} and \textit{trademark} respectively.
+We call these as law points and use as handcrafted features over and above the features automatically selected using the ontology.

-Post feature set construction, the most appropriate subset of node attributes are shortlisted and encoded to be consumed by the RGCN model.
-The graph neural model, in our implementation has been developed using the open source Deep Graph Library \cite{wang2019dgl}.
-In order to draw comparisons between the results obtained from the neural model and the ground truth, the edges obtained from the metadata have been divided into train and test sets respectively.